 While each input has its own label describing the value of the radio button, all of the inputs relate to each other and need to be understood as options under a particular question - “Your marketing preferences”.
 Using fieldset and legend allows us to label the group, as well as the individual inputs:

-Step 4: Keep it simple
+Step 4: Keep it minimal

-A simple form is always going to be easier for users to complete with minimal effort, and it’s therefore worth considering carefully before adding any extra bells and whistles.
+A minimal form is always going to be easier for users to complete with minimal effort, and it’s therefore worth considering carefully before adding any extra bells and whistles.
 For example, many form designs include the use of tooltips instead of placing descriptive text clearly on the page (as in Step 2 above).

 Tooltips might be visually appealing (although the question is open as to whether your sighted users would actually prefer not to have to hover over an element for details), but if you add them to your form you will need to ensure: